DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 3 - Cloud Platform and Infrastructure Security.md

     * Controls for data confidentiality and integrity like any cloud customer but with much broader controls
     * Example:
         * _Ensuring that communication lines are not physically compromised by locating telecommunications equipement inside a controlled area of the CSPs building or campus_

-Network and Communications
 * IaaS
     * Customer is responsible for configuring the VMs, VPC, and guest os security as if the systems were on-prem
-    * csp is responsbile for physical host, phsyical storage, and phsyical network
+    * CSP is responsbile for physical host, phsyical storage, and phsyical network
 * PaaS
-    * csp is responsible for the physical components, the internal network, and the tools provided
+    * CSP is responsible for the physical components, the internal network, and the tools provided
     * cheaper for customer, but less control
+    * Cusomter is responsible for following secure coding practices and compliance
 * SaaS
     * customer remains responsible for configuring access to the cloud service for their users, as well as shared resp for data
     * CSP owns physical infra, as well as network and comms

-Compute
+**Network and Communications**
+* Cloud carrier
+    * organization that provides connectivity between the CSP and the cloud customer
+    * should be redundant on different carriers
+* Network functionality
+    * Address allocation (DHCP)
+    * Access Control (IAM)
+    * Bandwidth allocation
+        * reserving bandwidth for a specific use
+    * Rate limiting
+        * limiting the amount of traffic
+    * Filtering
+        * Closing ports or blocking specified protocols
+    * Routing
+* Software-Defined Networking (SDN)
+    * allows for networking to be completely programmable
+    * underlying hardware is simply commodity hardware
+    * gooal is to make networking more agile, flexible, and centrally managed

+**Compute**
-* infra components that deliver compute resources, such as VMs, disk, processor, memory and network resources
+* Infra components that deliver compute resources, such as VMs, disk, processor, memory and network resources
+* Compute compacity is **dependent on**
+    * Number of CPUs
+    * Amount of memory
 * Reservation
     * a min resource that is guarranteed to the customer
 * Limits